September 6, 2025 (3mo ago) — last updated December 16, 2025 (5d ago)

 Fearful-AvoidantNegative view of self and othersDesires intimacy but fears it; unpredictable push-pullGetting too close and being abandoned

-These categories are patterns, not labels.
+These categories describe common patterns, not fixed labels.
 Recognizing your dominant style is the first step toward change.

 How Your Attachment Blueprint Is Formed